 Three more views of Southern Railway 401 under steam this early evening.
-I then went inside the car barn to see what they had in it.
+I then went inside the car barn to see what was stored there.

-Illinois Central Railroad SD-40 6071.
+Illinois Central Railroad SD40X 6071 built by EMD as Illinois Central 434.
 I then walked back outside.

 Another shot of Southern Railway 401 at Stair Tower.

-Our host Joshua Scott went over the safety rules as what time we should meet in the morning.
-He runs really well done steam trips as I was on his Knoxville charter before the Nashville NRHS Convention last year.
+Our host Joshua Scott went over the safety rules including what time to meet in the morning.
+He runs very well-organized steam trips.

-Waiting on the darkness with the Southern Railway 401 and many of my friends here tonight.
+Waiting on the darkness with Southern Railway 401 and many of my friends here tonight.

 The signal made for a good picture as well.